Sieep-Coding/pyt/readme.md

 # pyt

-A simple interface to manage business data.
+A simple interface to manage business data, written in python using tkinter.